 Data protection, privacy and cookie use

-The RDS complies fully with the Data Protection Act 1998.
+The RDS SE complies fully with the Data Protection Act 2018 and the EU General Data Protection Regulations which came into effect on 25th May 2018.

 If you wish to contact us to ensure that your contact details are correct and up-to-date or to ask for your contact information to be removed from our records, please contact us.